aws/amazon-freertos/cmake/doc/porting_guide.md

 ```

 Take Secure Sockets module as another example.
 This module depends on TLS, making the portable layer
-target for this module is slightly more complicated than Wi-Fi.
+target for this module slightly more complicated than Wi-Fi.
 Amazon FreeRTOS provides a default
 TLS implementation based on mbedtls:

 ```cmake